 - It improves confidence that changes to the software have not affected the core functionality of the application.

-Unit Testing is a type of software testing in which individual modules or components are tested.
+Unit Testing is a type of software testing in which we testt individual modules or components.
 It is done to ensure that each specific unit is working as expected.
 In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming, the smallest unit is a method, which may belong to a base/ super class, abstract class, or derived/ child class.

 - Easy to implement (compared to UI testing)

-- Can be implemented from the very start of the project.
+- You can implement it from the very start of the project.
 Even before the software is implemented (see Test-Driven Development “TDD”)

 - Ensures quality of code